Mebbel/Mebbel.github.io/index.md

 author_profile: true
 ---

-Driven by passion for data analytics,
+Self-taught coder working on projects in finance and data analytics.

-I am determined to constantly extend my knowledge and gain new experiences.
+Drop by for updates and new posts.
+They are coming, I promise.

-Drop by for regular updates and new posts.
+In the meantime, feel free to drop me a message.